What hiring managers actually look for

 6 mistakes that get data analyst resumes rejected

 Excel is expected.
-If it's the first thing on your skills list, it signals you're behind the curve.
+If it is the first thing on your skills list, it signals you are behind the curve.
 Lead with SQL, Python, and BI tools.
-Include Excel as an ' advanced'skill if you use pivot tables, VLOOKUP, or macros.
+Keep Excel as an advanced skill if you use pivot tables, lookups, or macros.

 Describing outputs instead of outcomes